dean1012/dean1012.github.io/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Bug Report
+name: Support
-about: Tell me about problems
+about: Tell me how I can help you
-title: "[BUG] Title here"
+title: "[SUPPORT] Title here"
-labels: bug
+labels: ''
 assignees: ''

 ---